 Here’s a handy guide to reducing and preventing standing water on NeoTimber® composite decking…

-Standing water on decking, if left unchecked, can have a detrimental effect on the surface of your NeoTimber® composite deck boards.
-Moisture will seep into the boards and cause them to warp, bend and rot.
-This is especially the case with timber decking, as wood is a very absorbent material.
-Whilst composite decks are less prone to these issues, standing water if left for long periods can reduce the longevity of the boards.
-Standing water also causes composite decking to look unsightly and can make the normally slip-resistant decking less stable.
+Standing water on decking, if left unchecked, can have a detrimental effect on the surface and structure of your boards.
+Moisture will seep into the wood and cause them to warp, bend, and rot – especially in the case of timber decking.
+Though composite decks don’t typically face these issues, standing water can reduce the longevity of the boards if left for prolonged periods of time.
+Standing water is also just a grim sight to look at, taking away all of the lustre of your composite decking.
+Pair this with how standing water wildly reduces the slip resistance of our slip-resistant decking boards, and you’ve got a real safety issue on your hands.

-If you are still in the planning stages of your project, you can prevent standing water by building decking on a very slight decline.
-However, if you are struggling with standing water on an existing deck, there are a few things you can do to treat and reduce the effects.
+If you’re still in the planning stages of your project, you can prevent standing water by building decking on a very slight decline.
+However, if you’re struggling with standing water on an existing deck, there are a few things you can do to treat and reduce the effects.
 Let’s take a look…

 How To Prevent Standing Water